 One important consideration of Massachusetts’ shoplifting laws is that the concept of “reasonable cause” doesn’t apply the same way as it does with other forms of larceny.
 In order to arrest and detain a person for the crime of shoplifting, all a police officer needs to hear is the statement of the shop’s owner or employee that the shoplifting has taken place; the suspect doesn’t even need to be searched for stolen merchandise.
 Later, some form of proof (testimony from a store employee, footage from a surveillance camera, etc.) will be needed to make the charge stick.

-Penalties for a Shoplifting Crimes in Massachusetts
+What are the Penalties for a Shoplifting Crime in Massachusetts?

 The penalties for shoplifting depend on the value of the merchandise stolen: